APF Imagination Machine: APF IM-2 console

-APF had planned on releasing a follow up to the original M1000 Imagination Machine game console, but went out of business just before the console could go to market.
+APF had planned on releasing a follow-up to the original M1000 Imagination Machine game console, but APF went bankrupt in 1983 due to the Video Game Crisis Of '83, before the console could go to market.
 No official specs have ever been released, although some former employees have mentioned that it was essentially the same M1000 core with typical upgrades.

 Development

 The impetus for the Imagination Machine was to beat to market Atari's preannounced but never-launched plans to extend the Atari 2600 to become a home computer.
 The design was inspired by reverse engineering the TRS-80, Commodore PET, and Apple II home computers.
 Working directly with Fairchild Semiconductor, the team got much of its I/O design from Andy Grove.
 The engineering department wanted to make the design modular for optional expansion, but the marketing department wanted to bundle some features, so the preliminary result was an integrated cassette tape drive.
 This was removed when, three months later, the first floppy drives appeared on the market which were a superior storage technology.